runette/simpleNDB/docs/IMAGES.md

 #### Formats

 Image formats and types get a bit complicated.
+The Cloud Storage

 All Cloud Storage items need a